Industrial And Logistics

 Owners usually get the best value from manufacturing facility construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Operational Needs Review And Building Definition is treated as a decision gate, not a box-checking exercise.
+Georgetown Manufacturing Operational Needs Review, Utility Capacity Planning, And Building Program Definition is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Utility, Structure, And Support-space Release Planning is treated as a decision gate, not a box-checking exercise.
+Utility, Structural, And Support-space Release Planning With Equipment Vendor Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Manufacturing Shell And Site Execution is treated as a decision gate, not a box-checking exercise.
+Georgetown Manufacturing Shell And Site Execution With Equipment Interface Management is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Startup Support And Turnover Coordination is treated as a decision gate, not a box-checking exercise.
+Startup Support, Equipment Installation Coordination, And Production-ready Georgetown Turnover is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.